 Lack of Hydration

 A lack of hydration can affect different aspects of the body, including your eyes.
-All About Vision notes how drinking water can aid with both reducing the likelihood of dry eyes, which can lead to irritation, as well as to prevent sensitivity to light.
+All About Vision notes how drinking water can aid with both reducing the likelihood of dry eyes, which can lead to irritation, as well as preventing sensitivity to light.

-When you plan on traveling to a country or state with high levels of sunshine, struggling with the brightness of the sun can cause all kinds of discomfort and pain.
+When you plan on traveling to a country or state with high levels of sunshine, struggling with the sun’s brightness can cause all kinds of discomfort and pain.
 This may lead to you missing out on some experiences from wanting to avoid sun exposure.
 Drinking plenty of water can prevent itchy/hurt eyes and headaches.
+Also, it’s a good idea to supplement with GLA and carry dry-eye drops.

 When you travel to new places, you may want to make the most of each and every aspect.
 While you might attribute exhaustion to too many late nights or time spent traveling and walking, it is entirely possible that you may be feeling extra tired due to not drinking enough water.